awsdocs/iam-user-guide/doc_source/id_credentials_mfa_configure-api-require.md

    }
    ```

 1. Anaya adds a permission policy to the role that specifies what the role is allowed to do\.
 The permission policy for a role with MFA protection is no different than any other role\-permission policy\.
-The following example shows the policy that Anaya adds to the role; it allows an assuming user to perform any DynamoDB action on the table `Books` in account A\.
+The following example shows the policy that Anaya adds to the role; it allows an assuming user to perform any DynamoDB action on the table `Books` in account B\.
+This policy also allows the `dynamodb:ListTables` action, which is required to perform actions in the console\.
 **Note**
 The permission policy does not include an MFA condition\.
 It is important to understand that the MFA authentication is used only to determine whether a user can assume the role\.
 Once the user has assumed the role, no further MFA checks are made\.

    ```
    {
        "Version": "2012-10-17",
-     "Statement": [{
+       "Statement": [
+           {
+               "Sid": "TableActions",
                "Effect": "Allow",
+               "Action": "dynamodb:*",
+               "Resource": "arn:aws:dynamodb:*:ACCOUNT-B-ID:table/Books"
+           },
+           {
+               "Sid": "ListTable",
+               "Effect": "Allow",
-       "Action": ["dynamodb:*"],
+               "Action": "dynamodb:ListTable",
-       "Resource": ["arn:aws:dynamodb:region:ACCOUNT-A-ID:table/Books"]
+               "Resource": "*"
-     }]
+           }
+       ]
    }
    ```